 Currently, our foreign currency exchange rate risk is primarily limited to the Canadian Dollar, the Euro, the British Pound and the Indian Rupee.
 In the future, our foreign currency exchange risk may also include other currencies applicable to certain of our international operations.
 We may, from time to time, employ derivative financial instruments to manage our exposure to fluctuations in foreign currency rates.
 To hedge our net investment and intercompany payable or receivable balances in foreign operations, we may enter into forward currency exchange contracts.
-No derivative instruments or forward currency exchange contracts were entered into during the year ended December 31, 2015, 2014 or 2013.
+No derivative instruments or forward currency exchange contracts were entered into during 2016, 2015 or 2014.